Etienne Ugeux: Katangese Secretariat of State for Information

 Eleven days after Congolese independence, the southern province of Katanga seceded under the lead of Moïse Tshombe and with covert Belgian backing.
 In October 1960, Belgian Prime Minister Gaston Eyskens and his Minister for African Affairs informed Ugeux that President of the newly independent State of Katanga Moïse Tshombe wanted him to become Chef de Cabinet of the newly appointed Secretary of State for Information Lucas Samalenge.
 He left for Katanga's capital Élisabethville and accepted the position.
-His wife would join him a week later whereas their children stayed in Belgium.
+His wife joined him a week later whereas their children stayed in Belgium.

 When Congolese Prime Minister Patrice Lumumba and fellow imprisoned politicians Maurice Mpolo and Joseph Okito were sent to Katanga during the afternoon of 17 January 1961, Ugeux was at the Cinéma Palace movie theatre with Samalenge and Tshombe at a screening of the Moral Re-Armament campaign when Tshombe was called to his residence.

 Journalistic career

-On 21 July 1961, Ugeux leaves Katanga to become a journalist at Belgian newspaper Le Soir.
+On 21 July 1961, Ugeux left Katanga to become a journalist at the Belgian newspaper Le Soir.

 Family

-Etienne was the brother of William Ugeux (1909 — 1997), member of the Belgian Resistance during the Second World War, and the father of Dominique Ugeux (1949 — 2019), cabinet member of Paul Vanden Boeynants, who had close ties with Mobutu.
+Etienne was the brother of William Ugeux (1909 — 1997), a member of the Belgian Resistance during the Second World War, and the father of Dominique Ugeux (1949 — 2019), cabinet member of Paul Vanden Boeynants, who had close ties with Mobutu.